bradfrost/atomic-design/chapter-5.md

 In addition to informal day-to-day conversation between makers and users, **schedule regular "state of the union" meetings to review the design system** with makers, users, and other key stakeholders.
 Discuss what's working, be honest with what needs improved, and review priorities and the roadmap to make sure the   system is serving the needs of the business.
 These regular checkups are especially helpful for keeping stakeholders up to speed since they often aren't involved in the day to day of the design system's operations.

 ### Making changes to patterns
-A critical part of successfully maintaining a design system is ensuring that UI patterns are up to date, embrace ever-evolving design & development best practices, and continue to address the  real needs of the organization's products and applications.
+A critical part of design system maintenance is ensuring that UI patterns stay up to date, embrace ever-evolving design & development best practices, and continue to address the real needs of the organization's products.

+Developing a strategy for handling pattern changes is crucial, which is why Inayaili de León Persson and the Ubuntu design team  spent time to map out that strategy as they created their [Vanilla frontend framework](http://ubuntudesign.github.io/vanilla-framework/).

+> We thought that it would be good to document the process that a pattern should follow in order to become a Vanilla pattern, so after a little bit of brainstorming, we created a diagram that shows the different steps that should be taken from before submitting a pattern proposal to its full acceptance as a Vanilla pattern. <cite><a href="http://design.canonical.com/2016/07/getting-vanilla-ready-for-v1-the-roadmap/">Inayaili de León Persson, Canonical</a>

+The result of that thinking is a gorgeous decision chart that maps out exactly what process needs to happen in order to add a new pattern to the design system.

+{% include figure.html src="../images/content/pattern-addition-flowchart.png" caption="Ubuntu's design team mapped out the decision process they use to manage updates and additions to patterns in their Vanilla frontend framework." %}

 #### Changing patterns
 UI patterns can and should be changed for a number of reasons: bug fixes, subtle or major visual design tweaks, performance improvements, better accessibility, code refactoring, updating UX best practice, and so on.